acm-uga/archive/2019-02-11/README.md

 A heap is defined as a specialized tree-based data structure which is essentially an almost complete tree that satisfies the heap property.

-*If you're hazy on your tree data structures - check out our previous [tree introduction](http://https://csip-uga.github.io/problems/2018-12-03/README "tree introduction")
+*If you're hazy on your tree data structures - check out our previous [tree introduction](http://https://csip-uga.github.io/problems/2018-12-03/README "tree introduction")*

+There are two types of heaps: a maximum heap and a minimum heap.

+### Max Heap
+- The root node of a max heap is the highest value in the heap.
+- The value of each node is less than or equal to the value of its parent.

+## Min Heap
+- The root node of a minimum heap is the lowest value in the heap.
+- The value of each node is greater than or equal to the value of its parent.

 ### Example: